melezhik/swat/README2.md

             at the very end
         end:

-This test will pass when running against this chunk:
+This check list will succeed when gets executed against this chunk:

         this string followed by
         that string followed by